 Here is the final wall mural from the Momma’s House project.

-Leftover paint in three shade of gray with metallic silver at the mountain peaks were used.
+Leftover paint in three shades of gray with metallic silver at the mountain peaks was used.

 My design process always starts off with the market research phase which includes looking for inspiration.